 The goal is to focus on what you are doing, with no judgment.
 That simply means paying attention to your partner, to whatever sensations you are feeling.
-The no judgement is important.
+No judgement is important.
 This means no “It’s not working” “How am I doing?”
 If these judgments pop into your head, just bring your attention back to what you are doing.

 Focusing on what you are doing, with no judgement, will eventually allow you to have, and maintain, an erection, naturally.

 Naturally, is an important word.
 You were not taught how to have an erection.
-It is something that your brain and body knows how to do.
+It is something that your brain and body know how to do.
 It is out of your control.
 A natural process.
 Getting your thoughts out of the way, allows this natural automatic process to return.

 Do not expect everything to be fine the first time you attempt this.
 It’s practice.
-See it differently – not as you practicing something because there is something wrong with you.
+See it differently – not as you practising something because there is something wrong with you.
 See it as a fun practice.
 Something that you look forward to.

 Erectile problems (including yours), if coming from stress, is a temporary hitch.
 Once you start to see it like this, you take the pressure of yourself and allow nature to take its place.